horchi/vdrOnOdroidN2Plus/README.md

 Finally umount the card

-# 2 boot the ODROD N2+
+# 2 Prepare UBUNTU/chroot environment

-Put the SD card into your ODROD N2+ and boot
+Put the SD card into your ODROD N2+, boot and login as root via ssh

-# 3 Prepare UBUNTU/chroot environment

 ### Setup name resolution for UBUNTU/chroot